Contrivance vs. Character: When Plot Mechanics Show Seams

 Then the First Lieutenant arrives.
 The old one.
 The loyal one.
 And he reads the situation instantly:

 “You’re taking Gore.”
-Not a question.
-Not an accusation.
+It didn’t sound like a question.
 Just the flat recognition of a man watching his captain choose a weapon he couldn’t provide.

 The scene ends with two weights in the captain’s chest instead of one.
 He made the right choice.
 He knows that.
 It doesn’t feel like the right choice.
-It feels like a small betrayal dressed in tactical logic.
+It feels like a small betrayal.

 None of this was in my outline.
 None of it could have emerged from the contrived subplot I’d been protecting.
 It happened because I stopped asking “what does the plot need?” and started asking “what would these people actually do in this room?”